How to Make Keto Pickled Vegetables (It’s Quick & Easy!)

 5

-For best the pickled flavor, allow a few hours before eating, though flavors will be its best after letting the jars sit for a few days.
+For the best pickled flavor, allow a few hours before eating, though flavors will be their best after letting the jars sit for a few days.
 These pickles will stay fresh for 1 month in the refrigerator.

 6